 Whilst the weather since has been verging on arctic, good news is on the horizon.
 Bank holiday weekend is said to be another scorcher, so whether your heading to the pub with friends, having a non alcoholic bev at home or unfortunately working, it’s only one month till Love Island is back on our screens.
 Not like we’re counting or anything.

-Our consumer lifestyle PR team specialise in connecting everyday brands with everyday people across four core sectors; Consumer Lifestyle PR, Food & Drink PR, Interior PR and Sport, Health & Wellbeing PR.
-More information on these areas of knowledge can be found at www.escapadepr.com/about-us.
+Our consumer PR agency specialises in connecting everyday brands with everyday people across four core sectors; Consumer PR, Food & Drink PR, Retail PR and Sport, Health & Wellbeing PR.